jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

   - You have something to demonstrate
   - You have a better feel for progress

-- Tracer Bullets Don't Always Hit Their Target
+- Tracer Bullets Don't Always Hit Their Target:
   - Tracer bullets help adjust direction when uncertain, allowing quick changes with lean development to stay on target.
   - Tracer code allows quick, cost-effective feedback, ensuring users see a real, functional version of the application.

-- Tracer Code versus Prototyping
+- Tracer Code versus Prototyping:
   - Tracer code differs from prototyping by being reusable and maintainable, rather than discarded after exploring concepts.
   - Prototyping helps explore ideas quickly, but the code is discarded after decisions are made.